4d/docs/website/translated_docs/es/code-editor/overview.md

 -   **Indifferent **(default): By checking this option, you declare that you do not want to handle the preemptive property for the method.
 The "preemptive" property of the method is set to "indifferent".

 When this option is checked, the 4D compiler will evaluate the preemptive capability of the method and will tag it internally as "thread-safe" or "thread-unsafe".
-No error related to preemptive execution is returned.
+No se devuelve ningún error relacionado con la ejecución apropiativa.
 If the method is evaluated as thread-safe, at runtime it will not prevent preemptive thread execution when called in a preemptive context.
 Conversely, if the method is evaluated "thread-unsafe", at runtime it will prevent any preemptive thread execution when called.\

 Note that with this option, whatever the internal thread safety evaluation, the method will always be executed in cooperative mode when called directly by 4D as the first parent method (for example through the [New process](https://doc.4d.com/4Dv19R5/4D/19-R5/New-process.301-5830903.en.html) command).
 If tagged "thread-safe" internally, it is only taken into account when called from other methods inside a call chain.